gbelis/ML-Transcriptomics/README.md

 9. Code for all figures.

+10. Python for clustermap.

-10. Template for feature selection tuning with a certain model.
+11. Template for feature selection tuning with a certain model.

-11. Functions used for data processing and features engeneering.
+12. Functions used for data processing and features engeneering.

-12. Functions for evaluation and cross validation of machine learning techniques.
+13. Functions for evaluation and cross validation of machine learning techniques.